Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Tbilisi: 3 hours | 📍 Google Maps | 👉 Book a Tour to Kazbegi

 Gergeti Trinity Church stands before the lofty Kazbegi Mountain.
 It must be seen to be believed.
 You’ll understand why it’s the most photographed place in the country.
-Few locations show the grandeur of the Caucasus Mountains as well as this site in the village of Stepantsminda.
+Few locations show the grandeur of the Caucasus Mountains as well as this site near the village of Stepantsminda.

-Take the Georgian Military Highway to the village of Natakhtatri to get here.
+Take the Georgian Military Highway to the village of Natakhtari to get here.
 You’ll pass noteworthy destinations along the way, such as Ananuri Fortress.
 The Georgia-Russia Friendship Monument is also worth stopping at to observe the unique Soviet-era mosaics.

 Note that the road leading here can be tricky, so it may be better to go with a local driver.
 This top-rated tour will visit all the aforementioned sites and more.